Tuesday, December 31, 2019

 I will see again in heaven.' "

 The theme of fire can be found throughout the novel, foreshadowing Joan's martyrdom.
-Throughout this telling, Joan is troubled by dreams of fire, being trapped in her father's barn, set alight by the marauding English.
 It is a foreshadowing of the gruesome, brutal end Joan experiences at the hands of the English.
 The novel begins with Joan burning at the stake in 1431, expecting the fire to speak.
 Throughout her young life Joan has experienced dreams involving fire.
 It is always the same dream, Joan trapped in the rafters of her father's barn, the fire lit by English soldiers.
 Told by her voices that she will die young, Joan comes to suspect that she will "face a deadly fate somewhere beyond these victories."
 The dreams of fire haunt her in prison and to the very end when her fate is sealed.

 It's evident from this retelling that Hemphill undertook considerable research into Joan's life.
 In fact, the author travelled to France, visiting the city of Rouen and walked its narrow streets as well as the courtroom where she was tried.
 Hemphill also read numerous biographies and consulted the trial transcripts.